Squeezing Charleston Neck, from 1783 to the Present

 Fourth, the City of Charleston’s 1850 annexation campaign reduced the definition of the Neck to encompass all of the land between Mount Pleasant Street and the northern boundary of St. Philip’s Parish.

-Fifth, the remaining portions of the unincorporated Neck were annexed by the cities governments of Charleston and North Charleston between 1976 and 1997.
+Fifth, the remaining portions of the unincorporated Neck were annexed by the city governments of Charleston and North Charleston between 1972 and 1997.

 In some respects, I’m tempted to say “the Neck” no longer exists.
 That is, the traditional definition of the unincorporated, rural Neck is now extinct.
 On the other hand, one might argue that the definition of “the Neck” has come full circle, and that our current use of that phrase harkens back to the meaning intended by the first European colonists who settled in this area.
 Looking at the Lowcountry landscape with fresh eyes in the 1670s, they saw a vacant, undifferentiated land mass between the rivers they called Ashley and Cooper, a neck of land full of potential and promise.
 Over three centuries, we carved up the land and made artificial distinctions between town and country, city and suburb.
 The corporate arms of municipal government have now fully embraced the Neck, however, and the entire neck of land between the Ashely and Cooper Rivers is again a (relatively) undifferentiated corporate body.
 It took our community three hundred years to do it, but we have at last swallowed the Neck.